-I’m pretty sure that everyone with Finnish ancestry grew up on pannukakku.
+I’m pretty sure that most everyone with Finnish ancestry grew up on pannukakku.
 In English, it’s called an Oven Pancake (because you bake it in the oven), but “pancake” doesn’t feel like the right word for it.
 Pannukakku is lightly sweet, kind of custard-y, puffy on the edges like a popover…it’s not quite a Dutch Baby, not quite a crepe, not quite a pancake.
 It’s easy, versatile, and really delicious!

 I’ve read that the most traditional versions of pannukakku contain no leavening agent whatsoever.
 I don’t know if that’s accurate, but it does describe the version I ate the most of as a kid.
 Unleavened pannukakku is very, very custardy and eggy.
 My version contains some baking powder, which gives it a little lift and reins in the “custard” texture somewhat.